Care of lacerations

 Decision to close a wound depends on the wound’s location, age, cause, and degree of contamination and on patient risk factors.

 Most wounds can be closed immediately (primary closure).
-Primary closure is usually appropriate for uninfected and relatively uncontaminated wounds < 6 to 8 h old (< 12 to 24 h for face and scalp wounds).
+Primary closure is usually appropriate for uninfected and relatively uncontaminated wounds < 6 to 8 hours old (< 12 to 24 hours for face and scalp wounds).

 Many other wounds can be closed after several days (delayed primary closure).
 Delayed primary closure is appropriate for wounds too old for primary closure, particularly if signs of infection have begun to appear, and for wounds of any age with significant contamination, particularly if organic debris is involved.
 The threshold for using delayed primary closure is lowered for patients with risk factors for poor healing.